 Decoding Soviet Military Surplus Ammunition Labels

 When you buy Soviet or Russian military surplus ammunition in "Spam cans" contained in wooden crates, you will find that the containers have cryptic labels.
+Unlike some merchandise that arrives in custom boxes and is clearly marked, the crates can be difficult to decipher.
 The markings clearly tell you about the bullet type, powder type, and year and place of manufacture, if you know how to decode the markings.
 Here is how to read Soviet military surplus ammunition labels.

 Here are two views of a wooden crate containing 7.62x54mmR ammunition.
 Once you know how to read the markings, you can clearly see that this crate contains 880 rounds of 7.62mm cartridges.
 The bullets are the standard military ball, not armor-piercing, tracer, or other even more exotic types.

 We will be able to tell more once we open the case and see the markings on the sealed metal cans.
 That will tell us:

 The cartridge cases are the usual bimetallic cases, steel clad with "gilding metal".

 How old?
 The powder was manufactured in 1977, the same year the cartridges were loaded.

 Manufactured where?
 The powder was manufactured in Kemerovsk, and the cartridges were assembled in Novosibirsk, if that matters to you.

 Inside the wooden crate are two green metal "Spam Can" containers, as shown here.
 Resting on top is the included can opener.
 These are Russian military surplus, or more precisely, Soviet given their vintage.

 The short version is that ЛПС is equivalent to "military ball" in U.S. nomenclature, but...

 Let's learn how to decode Soviet military surplus ammunition labels